AttorneyOnline/docs/docs/server/secure-websockets.md

 Now that we have a working webserver, we can set up the reverse proxy.

-We'll need to modify the `coolserver.example.com`(you might want to take a backup of the old one) file to look like this instead:
+We'll need to modify the `coolserver.example.com` config file (you might want to take a backup of the old one) file to look like this instead:

 ```nginx